EECS 183 Labs

 anddata2.txt

 to the autograder.
-You will definitely need both to fully test yourPosition::read()
+However, you will definitely need both to fully test yourPoint::read()

 - Once you receive a grade of 10 of 10 points from the autograder you will have received full credit for this lab.